REPRODUCTIVE SYSTEM OVERVIEW

 The reproductive system is regarded as one of the most important systems for our survival as a species, as it secures the succession of the human race.
 Furthermore, without this system operating in both of our parents, we would never have had the opportunity to experience life.

-The health of the reproductive system does not only reflect the genetic viability of future offspring, but also of our overall health in general.
-Reproductive organs are responsible for producing the vast majority of sex hormones in the body which play a huge role in maintaining aspects of growth, regeneration, energy production and cognition.
-These hormones also impact our emotional state of being which plays a role in maintaining optimal mental health, irrespective of whether one is sexually active or not.
+The health of the reproductive system not only reflects the genetic viability of future offspring but also our overall health in general.
+Reproductive organs are responsible for producing the vast majority of sex hormones in the body, which play a huge role in maintaining aspects of growth, regeneration, energy production, and cognition.
+These hormones also impact our emotional state of being, which plays a role in maintaining optimal mental health, irrespective of whether one is sexually active or not.

-Understanding the nature of the reproductive system is therefore an important part of piecing together how the body functions as a whole.
-The following overview of the reproductive system gives insight into its inner workings for both of the biologic sexes.
+Understanding the nature of the reproductive system is, therefore, an important part of piecing together how the body functions as a whole.
+The following overview of the reproductive system gives insight into its inner workings for both of the biological sexes.

 Hypothalamic-Pituitary-Gonadal Axis